edubart/forkmon/README.md

 finished
 ```

-The application will keep running, waiting for any watached file change.
+The application will keep running, waiting for any watched file change.
 Now try to edit to `foo.lua` and change the print to `'hello world!'`, you should get something like:
 ```
 [forkmon] file '/home/bart/projects/forkmon/tests/foo.lua' changed, resuming from it..